mahmudhera/ScaledMinHashFiles/expected_probability_of_pathological_cases/README.md

 ### Taylor expansion

-The idea is that, we are trying to calculate the expectation of (1 - s)^(L - N_mut).
+The idea is that, we are trying to calculate the expectation of *(1 - s)^(L - N_mut)*.
 We can simply do a Taylor expansion and use linearity of expectation.
+We have multiple options for choosing the point, around which, we will do the series expansion.
+For now, I am thinking about trying:

+1. around N_mut = 0
+1. around N_mut = L - L(1-p)^k (the expected value of N_mut)
+1. around N_mut = L